-The German federal railway company (Deutsche Bahn) provides long distance trains from Poland to Berlin, Dresden, Nuremberg and Munich where people fleeing Ukraine can travel without a ticket.
-According to the press, in February 2023 around 80 people arrive daily via these trains from Poland.38 They solely need to carry a passport or proof of former residence permit from Ukraine.
-If they want to continue their journey, since the 1st March 2022, people who fled from Ukraine further receive tickets free of charge, which are distributed at Arrival centres.39 According to the Deutsche Bahn 550,000 free tickets were distributed between March 2022 and February 2023.40
+The German federal railway company (Deutsche Bahn) provided long distance trains from Poland to Berlin, Dresden, Nuremberg and Munich where people fleeing Ukraine could travel without a ticket.
+According to the press, in February 2023 around 80 people arrive daily via these trains from Poland.
+These extraordinary trains were discontinued on 15 April 2023, when the last train arrived still carrying 180 passengers from Ukraine.
+Persons solely needed to carry a passport or proof of former residence permit from Ukraine.
+If they want to continue their journey, since 1 March 2022, people who fled from Ukraine further receive tickets free of charge, which are distributed at Arrival centres.
+According to the Deutsche Bahn 550,000 free tickets were distributed between March 2022 and February 2023.